diffpy/diffpy.labpdfproc/doc/source/utilities/tools_utility.rst

 - ``load_package_info()``: This functions stores the package name and version for record-keeping.

 - ``preprocessing_args()``: This is a convenience function that runs all standard setup steps listed above.
-  It ensures the input/output paths, wavelength, mu*D value, metadata, and user and package info are fully initialized before applying the correction.
+  It ensures the input/output paths, wavelength, muD value, metadata, and user and package info are fully initialized before applying the correction.

 - ``load_metadata()``: This function transfers all collected information from the ``argparse.Namespace`` object